 Large print information about exhibitions at the Whitworth is available throughout the gallery.

 The lighting levels can often be low due to the vulnerable nature of our collections.

 Our Visitor Team is trained to help and support any additional needs you may have.

 The Whitworth has commissioned Anne Hornsby, Director of MindsEye to be the voice of the gallery.
 Anne has written audio descriptions for the gallery, building and spaces.
 These audio clips are designed to help us engage with our visually impaired visitors who may want to hear about the spaces before their visit as well as on arrival.
-The audio files can be listened to or downloaded via our Welcome to the Whitworth Soundcloud playlist.
+The audio files can be listened to or downloaded via our Soundcloud.

 Do you have any questions about your visit to the gallery?

 Please call us on 0161 275 7450 or email the Visitor Team.

 Thinking of bringing a group to the gallery?
 Read more about group visits.

 Are you a school teacher or educator?
 Head to our Learn section to find out more about bringing schools groups, self-guided visits and teacher resources.

 Find out what’s on at the gallery or discover some of our free resources for families and those wishing to plan their visit ahead.